History of the House / 1945 to 1949 - William Martin Murphy

 William Martin Murphy

 William, the grandson who owned Earlscliffe, was born four years before his grandfather died.
+He was educated at St Gerard's College, Bray and Ampleforth College, York.
 He became a Barrister and was also a former director of Independent Newspapers.

-In 1945 William and his wife Norah moved into Earlscliffe with their son, Chris and daughter, Jane, and very soon had a second daughter, Louise.
-They were good friends with Dr. Robert Rowan Woods (who would subsequently buy Earlscliffe in 1952).
+In 1945 William and his wife Norah purchased Earlscliffe and moved in with their daughter, Jane, and their son, Christopher, and very soon had a second daughter, Louise.

 According to Chris and Louise, the whole family thoroughly enjoyed their time at Earlscliffe, but sadly they could only stay a few years.